 What happens during Mickey's Not-So-Scary Halloween Party?

-Kids can visit 15 treat locations located throughout Magic Kingdom park.
+There is trick-or-treating throughout Magic Kingdom park.
+Kids can visit 15 treat locations scattered throughout the park.
 (Fun fact: More than 282.5 tons of candy will be handed out during the 29 parties this season, with more than 40 different kinds of brand-name candies offered.)

 - Mickey’s Boo-to-You Halloween Parade, which opens with a hair-raising ride by the Headless Horseman, followed by a collection of frightful floats featuring Disney characters in Halloween costumes.

 - Hocus Pocus Villain Spelltacular, the all-new show at Cinderella Castle, features the Disney villains.
 In the show, the mischievous sisters from Disney’s “Hocus Pocus” use their magic to throw an evil Halloween party with other Disney villains like Dr. Facilier, Oogie Boogie, Maleficent and more.